vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 }
 ```

-This basic class sets two properties (`security-username` & `security-password`) that match the credentials we declared for the `appDeveloper` user in our `BasicSecurityManager` class.
+This basic class sets two properties (`security-username` & `security-password`) that match the credentials declared for the `appDeveloper` user in the `BasicSecurityManager` class.

-Next, we’ll set the `security-client-auth-init` property in our `Main` class and pass it to the `ClientCacheFactory`.
+Next, set the `security-client-auth-init` property in the `Main` class and pass it to the `ClientCacheFactory`.

 ```java